 #2-Standard Deviation and Correlation Method

-- Standard Deviation of the return of the securities divided by the standard deviation of the returns of the benchmark.
+- Standard Deviation of the return of the securities divided by the standard deviation of the benchmark returns.

-- This value is then multiplied by the correlation of the market and securities returns.
+- This value is then multiplied by the market and securities returns correlation.

 Beta = 0.83 x (23.42% divided by 32.21%)= 0.60

-The beta for the market is 1 while for Amazon is 0.60.
-This indicates that the beta for Amazon is lower than the market and it means that the stock has experienced 40% less volatility than the market.
+The beta for the market is 1, while for Amazon is 0.60.
+It indicates that the beta for Amazon is lower than the market, and it means that the stock has experienced 40% less volatility than the market.

 In the above example, we have calculated beta using the above steps.
-Return is calculated by dividing the old price and the new price and subtracting one from it and multiplying by a hundred.
+Return is calculated by dividing the old and new prices, subtracting one from it, and multiplying by a hundred.

 These price returns are then used in calculating the slope function.
-The beta of the stock in comparison to the market comes to 1.207.
-This means that the stock is more volatile than the market.
+In comparison to the market, the beta of the stock comes to 1.207.
+It means that the stock is more volatile than the market.

 - Systematic Risk: Beta is a measure of systematic risk.
 Most of the portfolios have unsystematic risk eliminated from the portfolio.
 Beta only considers systematic risk and thereby provides the real picture of the portfolio.

-- Beta can help to assess systematic risk.
+- Understanding beta in finance can help to assess systematic riskAssess Systematic RiskSystematic Risk is defined as the risk that is inherent to the entire market or the whole market segment as it affects the economy as a whole and cannot be diversified away and thus is also known as an “undiversifiable risk” or “market risk” or even “volatility risk”..
 However, it does not guarantee future returns.
-Beta can be calculated at various frequencies including two months, six months, five years, etc. Using the past data cannot hold true for the future.
-This makes it difficult for the user to predict the stock’s future movements.
+Beta can be calculated at various frequencies, including two months, six months, five years, etc. Using the past data cannot hold for the future.
+It makes it difficult for the user to predict the stock’s future movements.

-- One another drawback is that beta cannot tell the difference between an upswing and a downswing.
+- Another drawback is that beta cannot tell the difference between an upswing and a downswing.
 It does not tell us when the stock was more volatile.

-This has been a guide to Beta in Finance and its definition.
-Here we discuss the calculation of Beta in Finance using its formula and examples along with its interpretation, advantages, and disadvantages.
+This article has been a guide to what is Beta In Finance.
+We explain its formula & differences with alpha, how to calculate it with examples, interpretation.
 You may learn more about Corporate Finance from the following articles –